 For us, we noticed when we upgraded to AC2 trains, fewer people stared at Dariece and the train was 10 times cleaner.
 It’s just worth it sometimes in India to splurge a little bit – believe us.

 We’ve traveled India on the tightest budget imaginable, and we’ve traveled it on a more comfortable one, and we recommend the latter every time (less than $50/day for 2 people).
 Still quite affordable if you ask me.

 Below, you’ll find some posts that will help you plan an epic trip to India.
 There’s a lot to know about this country, so take your time in the planning process and get ready for an amazing time.

 Our India Travel Blogs

 This country has so much to offer that you could definitely return time and time again.
-You could easily travel India for a lifetime and not see it all.
+You could easily travel India for a lifetime and still not see it all.
 The country is a world and a universe in itself.

-Below you’ll find all of our India travel blog posts.
+Below, you’ll find all of our India travel blog posts.
 These are our personal experiences in the country.
-Hopefully by reading them, you’ll get a better idea of what India travel might be like for you and it will help you to better plan your trip
+Hopefully, by reading them, you’ll get a better idea of what India travel might be like for you, and it will help you to better plan your trip.

 When To Travel To India

 The Best Time To Visit: November – February